Introduction

 I stayed 4 days in the beautiful place below and could easily stay a few more.

-High-quality comfortable Thai-style bungalows just a 5-min walk from the best beach in Lanta.
+High-quality comfortable Thai-style bungalows a mere 5-min walk from the best beach in Lanta.

 Railay